theRealAph/ScopeLocals/README.md

   clearly visible in the program code.
 - *Performance* — Treat shared data as immutable so as to allow sharing among large numbers of threads.
-- *Robustness* — Ensure that access to data shared by a caller is restricted only to legitimate callees
+- *Robustness* — Ensure that data shared by a caller is  only accessible to legitimate callees

 ## Non-Goals